jfoucher/Server-load-graph/README.markdown

-This is a small script I whipped up in about 15 minutes because my web server was slow, and I wanted to be able to see the load and it's evolution, as well as being able to record to show the people I buy the hosting from how bad things really are ;)
+This is a small script I whipped up in about 15 minutes because my web server was slow, and I wanted to be able to see the load and it's evolution, as well as being able to record its evolution to show the people I buy the hosting from how bad things really are ;)
-___

 Requirements
 ---
 * Mysql, although it is trivial to modify the script to use, say a flat text file for data storage